lngng/moDSTogether/README.md

 **Q: Sometimes I start a git tutorial, and everything is great.
 But then I think about making a mistake, or a commitment I might regret, or added stress.
 This is because I'm aware I might not get it quite as well as is apparent, being a rational person.
 Do you feel me?**

 Yes, I do feel you.
-Now, and for all my time spent coming up with a plan.

 But you're in my heart and we can do this.
 If I'm setting out to do anything, it's check in on that possibility for the both of us, and give us a lifeline at every stage.
 If you screw up like me, you'll be looked after.

 I'm doing my very best to ask 'Is this necessary?' before recommending or technical-naming *anything*.
 If something looks like jargon, keep your understanding.
 If you can live without the benefits of a certain step, do so, and then add me on Discord (ryanraposo #6339) and if I can, I'll help you make it work.
 That's what this is about.